 Responsible for the planning and implementation of all department-based recreation experiences.
 These services are delivered through various recreational programming for all ages and facilitation of booking recreational / community spaces for use.
 The main liaison for facility bookings and engagement for programming between residents, community organizations and the department.
-This division is the departmental lead in the development and monitoring of community group and partnership agreements.
+This division is the departmental lead in the development and monitoring of community groups and partnership agreements.
+ServiceKING is a centralized customer service division providing internal and external services for business, residents, customers, and the public.
+This division provides front line service, accepting and processing various payments, processing registrations, and responding to inquiries and service requests at a level that exceeds customer service expectations.

-- Contribute to the overall completeness of our community where citizens are engaged in meaningful, accessible recreation experiences that foster individual, community, and environmental well-being. - Offer diverse and inclusive opportunities for all community demographics to get active and improve their physical and mental health through participation in recreational programming. - Making the booking process as simple and seamless as possible, providing strong customer service while educating residents on how they can apply themselves.
+- Contribute to the overall completeness of our community where citizens are engaged in meaningful, accessible recreation experiences that foster individual, community, and environmental well-being. - Deliver high-quality responsive customer service to those who live, work, and do business in King. - Offer diverse and inclusive opportunities for all community demographics to get active and improve their physical and mental health through participation in recreational programming. - Making the booking process as simple and seamless as possible, providing strong customer service while educating residents on how they can apply themselves.

-Funding Source Divisional Su b-Services Governing Legislation, By-laws, or Policies Tax Levy Offering Туре Name Level / Standard Source Health Protection and Promotion Act, 1990 User Fee & Subsidization Policy User Fees Sponsorships Discretionary Ancillary Recreational Programs Administrative Ice Allocation Policy Outdoor Sports Facility Allocation Policy Alcohol Management Policy Grants Discretionary Ancillary Rentals and Bookings Council Approved Administrative Community Group Affiliation Policy Discretionary Ancillary Community, Seniors and User Group Management Council Approved
+Funding Source Divisional Su ıb-Services Governing Legislation, By-laws, or Policies Tax Levy Offering Туре Name Level / Standard Source Health Protection and Promotion Act, 1990 User Fee & Subsidization Policy User Fees Sponsorships Discretionary Ancillary Recreational Programs Administrative Ice Allocation Policy Outdoor Sports Facility Allocation Policy Alcohol Management Policy Grants Essential Core ServiceKING Council Approved Community Group Affiliation Policy Discretionary Ancillary Rentals and Bookings Council Approved Administrative Customer Service Standards Policy Discretionary Ancillary Community, Seniors and User Group Management Council Approved